iporaitech/pwr2-docker/README.md

 # phoenix-webpack-react-redux (pwr2)

-Docker image based on Ubuntu setup with Phoenix+Webpack+Redux+React, with some sugar and conventions to build web applications.
+Docker image based on Ubuntu setup with Phoenix+Webpack+Redux+React, with some sugar and conventions to develop and build web applications.

-## Usage
+## Usage Instructions

+Clone this repo to your local and start your own Docker image from these.
+You might want to watch this repo so you don't miss upgrades or releases you might to apply to your own projects.

+**Notice:** Tags/Releases in GitHub are the equivalent to tags in DockerHub repository, master is the **latest** image in DockerHub.

+### Use from DockerHub (TODO)

+_In the future we might add a mechanism so we can use this project from DockerHub by_

 `docker pull iporaitech/pwr2:v0.0.1`